Jack in the Box vs Freddy's: Which Franchise Is Best?

 Let’s look at current locations in the United States for both companies:

-You’ll notice McDonald’s has almost 12,000 more restaurants in the U.S. than Jack in the Box – leaving plenty of whitespace for Jack in the Box franchise growth.
+You’ll notice McDonald’s has nearly 11,000 more restaurants in the U.S. than Jack in the Box – leaving plenty of whitespace for Jack in the Box franchise growth.

 This means you have an opportunity to develop Jack in the Box locations in some of the most exciting markets in the country.
 Plus, a better chance at finding availability in your preferred location.